Turkish Americans: Religion

 Although Islam had little public importance among the secular Turkish Americans who arrived in the United States during the 1940s to the 1970s, more recent Turkish immigrants have tended to be more religious.
 Since the 1980s, the wave of Turkish immigrants has been quite diverse and have included a broad mixture of secular and religious people.
 Thus, due to the diversification of Turkish Americans since the 1980s, religion has become a more important identity marker within the community.
 Especially after the 1980s, religious organizations, Islamic cultural centers, and mosques were founded to serve the needs of Turkish people.

 Various groups are active in the United States.
 Followers of the Islamic preacher Fethullah Gülen (known as "Hizmet" or "Gülenciler") formed a local cultural organization, the "American Turkish Friendship Association" (ATFA), in 2003, and an intercultural organization, called the "Rumi Forum", in 1999, which invites speakers to inform the public about Islam and Turkey.
-The Gülen community has also established mosques and interethnic private schools in New York, Connecticut, and Virginia, several colleges like the Virginia International University in Fairfax County, Va., and over a hundred charter schools throughout the United States.
+The Gülen community has also established mosques and interethnic private schools in New York, Connecticut, and Virginia, several colleges like the Virginia International University in Fairfax County, Virginia, and over a hundred charter schools throughout the United States.
 Followers of Süleyman Hilmi Tunahan, otherwise known as "Süleymancılar", also formed many mosques and cultural centers along the East Coast.
 Apart from these two groups, the Diyanet appoints official Turkish imams to the United States.
 The most prominent of these is the Turkish American Community Center of the Washington metropolitan area located in Lanham, MD., on 15 acres of land, which was bought by the Turkish Foundation of Religious Affairs.
 Some international sufi orders are also active.
 An example is the Jerrahi Order of America following the Jerrahi-Halveti order of dervishes in Spring Valley, New York.